 Your employer is required to contribute 3% of your before-tax salary or wages.
+From 1 April 2026 this will increase to 3.5% and from 1 April 2028 this will increase to 4%.
 Employer superannuation contribution tax is deducted from these contributions before the transfer to the Scheme.